 This project owes a lot of its trendy cuteness to the retro motifs on the fabric and the neutral color palette.
-We selected on of the fun prints from the retro collection by Premier Prints.
-Several styles are available at Fabric.com and other fine retailers.
+We selected one of the fun prints from the retro collection by Premier Prints.

 You could certainly change-up the fabric to best fit the preferences of your own “clever English school chum,” but for the best structure, stay with a medium-weight duck, canvas or similar for the bag exterior and strap.

 We used a turn lock to secure our flap, and there’s a great Sew4Home tutorial on their installation if you’re new to the technique.
 You could certainly substitute a simple magnetic clasp or even Velcro® strips, however, don’t discount the cool turn lock closure because it looks complex; it’s easier than you might think… check out that tutorial.

 The soft structure is thanks to foam interfacing.
 We used Pellon’s Flex Foam, which is very easy to work with and sew through.
 Our instructions below are for a non-fusible since you could also use batting for structure.
 The fusible Flex Foam would make the layering even easier.

 The bag finishes at approximately 10″ wide x 7½” high x 2½” deep with an approximate 30″ strap.
 For an adult, the finished strap should be approximately 43″.